PolygonJaipur/BUIDL-IRL/backend/README.md

 - Run `npx hardhat run scripts/deploy.js --network mumbai` to deploy and verify the contract on the Mumbai Testnet.

+In this script we are deploying the smart contract and verifying it on the Mumbai Testnet.
+We are using `ethers` to interact with the smart contract and `hre` to verify the smart contract.
+From `ethers` we are getting the **signer** and then we are getting the **contract factory**.
+We are using the **_contract factory to deploy the smart contract_**.
+After the contract is deployed we are getting the address of the contract and printing it.
+We are using `sleep` function to wait for the contract to be deployed on the Mumbai Testnet, it is used because the contract is not deployed immediately after the transaction is mined.
+The contract is deployed after some time.
+After that we are using `hre` to **verify** the smart contract.
+We are passing the address of the contract and the **constructor arguments** to the `verify` function.

 > So you have successfully deployed and verified your smart contract on Polygon Mumbai Testnet.